Etale and crystalline companions, I: Coefficient objects

 To make this definition more useful in practice, we need the concept of a \emph{good compactification}. \begin{defn} A \emph{smooth pair} over $k$ is a pair $(Y,Z)$ in which $Y$ is a smooth $k$-scheme and $Z$ is a strict normal crossings divisor on $Y$; we refer to $Z$ as the \emph{boundary} of the pair.
 (Note that $Z = \emptyset$ is allowed.)
 A \emph{good compactification} of $X$ is a smooth pair $(\overline{X}, Z)$ over $k$ with $\overline{X}$ projective (not just proper) over $k$, together with an isomorphism $X \cong \overline{X} \setminus Z$; we will generally treat the latter as an identification.

 If $\overline{X}$ is a good compactification of $X$ with boundary $Z$, then a coefficient object on $X$ is tame (resp.\ docile) if and only if it is so with respect to each component of $Z$.
-Namely, this follows from Zariski-Nagata purity in the \'etale case, and from \cite[Theorem~6.4.5]{kedlaya-semi1} in the crystalline case. \end{defn}
+Namely, this follows from Zariski--Nagata purity in the \'etale case, and from \cite[Theorem~6.4.5]{kedlaya-semi1} in the crystalline case. \end{defn}

 For general $X$, the existence of a good compactification is (to the best of our understanding) not known; it would follow from resolution of singularities in characteristic $p$.
 As a workaround, we use de Jong's theorem on alterations.